justingrant/repro-why-render-hooks/README.md

 6. right-click + Inspect to open dev tools
 7. select the ⚛Profiler tab
 8. click the "Reload and start profiling" button (it looks like a little refresh icon)
+9. after the page reloads, click the red "Stop profiling" button
-9. click on the `Repro` component in the Flamegraph view
+10. click on the `Repro` component in the Flamegraph view

 Expected: no crash